 According to official figures, the country had been losing 1.5 million hectares of forest a year until 2015.
 Even hefty fines for setting fires and cutting down trees for firewood could not deter Zimbabweans from cutting down trees to earn a living.

 One of them was Chatambura.
 "I used to cut trees without planting any," he said.
-But now that that he's joined the beekeeping project, he doesn't want to see anyone cutting down or burning the forests.
+But now that he's joined the beekeeping project, he doesn't want to see anyone cutting down or burning the forests.

 "It is not that I like trees very much.
 But trees provide flowers, which are the food that lets the bees produce honey - and honey is now my livelihood."